Print this page

 Auxiliary Police Officers assist regular Officers during many special events held throughout the year and act as back up to the regular Officers on patrol.
 Members of the Auxiliary Police are perhaps most visible in providing crowd and traffic control and security for high school sporting events.

-Please note that the Police Department is not currently accepting new applications for Auxiliary Police Officers.
+Please note that the Police Department is currently accepting new applications for Auxiliary Police Officers.
 Please contact Patrol Captain Ryan Kearney at 248.530.1768 for more information about this program.

-The Department welcomes the opportunity to meet with community organizations, church groups, students, and parent teacher associations regarding subjects related to police operations.
+The department welcomes the opportunity to meet with community organizations, church groups, students, and parent teacher associations regarding subjects related to police operations.

 We have presented programs on the following subjects: